AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/AttributeTypeType/SetDateTime.md

 AttributeTypeType.SetDateTime Method
 ====================================
-AutomationML 2.1 APISets the specified dateTime value as the attribute value.
+Sets the specified dateTime value as the attribute value.
 The AttributeDataType is set to xs:dateTime

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)